Thorkild Henningsen

 Thorkild Henningsen (7 February 1884 – 27 January 1931) was a Danish architect.
-He is best known for his design of numerous terraced housing developments, especially Bakkehusene at Bellahøj whish is listed on the Danish Registry of Protected buildings and Places.
+He is best known for his design of numerous terraced housing developments, especially Bakkehusene at Bellahøj which is listed on the Danish Registry of Protected buildings and Places.
 In spite of his early death, he also had a significant influence on Danish residential architecture of the 1920s through his work for Landsforeningen Bedre Byggeskik as well as through his writings in newspapers, architectural journals and Kritisk Revy.